 - If your baby’s dry scalp is due to dandruff or if they have a cradle cap, consult your pediatrician and use an anti-dandruff shampoo that might help fight dandruff or any scalp infection.

 - The key to treating dry scalp is to keep it moisturized.
 Mineral oils might help provide the needed moisture to the scalp.
+Olive oil is best suited to apply for dry scalp.
+As well as olive oil based shampoos.
 Apply olive oil to your child’s scalp and massage it gently.
 Next, take a soft hairbrush and brush off the flakes.
 Leave the oil on the scalp for ten minutes, and then rinse it with a mild shampoo.
 Repeat this once or twice a week based on the intensity of the condition.

 - Always cover your baby’s head with a cap or a scarf when outdoors.